-The Canadian company Race Face is probably better known for its excellent bike parts than their apparel, but they've been producing bike clothes for some years.
+The Canadian company Race Face is probably better known for its bike parts than their apparel, but they've been producing bike clothes for some years.
 The Trigger shorts are one of several pairs of shorts in their men's apparel line which consists of primarily all-mountain/trail and gravity oriented products.
-Race Face recommends the Tripper shorts for everything from epic days in the saddle to multi-discipline Enduro racing.
-We tested the Trigger shorts for a couple of months this spring on a range of trail types and a broad spectrum of weather conditions to see how they performed and held up to our abuse.
-Read on find out how they compare to the competition.
+Race Face recommends the Trigger shorts for everything from epic days in the saddle to multi-discipline Enduro racing.
+We tested the Trigger shorts for a couple of months on a range of trail types and a broad spectrum of weather conditions to see how they performed and held up to our abuse.

 The Trigger shorts have belt loops and also feature waist adjustment in the form of adjustable velcro straps located on the inside of the waistband.
-These straps offer a good range of adjustability but lack the on the fly convenience of shorts that have their waist adjustment straps on the outside of the waistband, like the 100% Airmatic.
+These straps offer a good range of adjustability but lack the on the fly convenience of shorts that have their waist adjustment straps on the outside of the waistband.
 The waist is secured with a zipper fly, and two velcro backed metal snaps.
 The Trigger shorts also have some silicone grip applied to the back of the waistband to help keep your shorts in place.

 These shorts don't have any vents, but the soft and lightweight material allows for decent airflow and is quick drying.

 One of our biggest concerns with the Trigger is their durability.
 The incredibly soft, stretchy, and lightweight material that they're made from isn't as good at brushing off contact with trailside encounters as shorts made from tougher materials, and our test pair sustained some damage during our testing period.
 After brushing up against a sharp trailside hazard, we noticed that our shorts had a small hole in them accompanied by a couple of runs in the fabric.
-This damage is notable because we didn't expect there to be any damage, but the soft, stretchy fabric seems to be more easily snagged than that of the competition.
-In fact, we would recommend that people who ride in areas with lots of sharp trailside hazards like bushes and cactus look into shorts made from tougher more durable fabrics like the Specialized Enduro Pro or the Club Ride Crush.
+This damage is notable because we didn't expect there to be any damage, but the soft, stretchy fabric seems to snag more easily than that of the competition.
+In fact, we would recommend that people who ride in areas with lots of sharp trailside hazards like bushes and cactus look into shorts made from tougher more durable fabrics.

 With the Trigger, Race Face has made a very comfortable and pedal-friendly pair of shorts.
 They offer a fit and performance that many riders will appreciate.
 The soft and supple material used in their construction is a benefit to their comfort and mobility but may be a detriment when it comes to durability.
 But if soft and stretchy is what you're looking for, then the Race Face Trigger has got you covered.